 An almost no bake, simple & easy black sesame cheesecake that's fluffy and lightly sweetened with a toffee-like crust.
 A perfect treat for afternoon tea!

-Before we start, let’s talk cheesecake.
-This recipe is not your typical decadent New York style cheesecake, in fact it’s the opposite – it’s soft, fluffy, lightly sweetened and has crazy nutty flavours from the roasted black sesame and the toffee-like crust.
-I adapted this recipe from my mother-in-law’s cherry cheesecake – which is to die for but that will be another recipe in the near future. 🙂
+Before we start, let's talk about cheesecake.
+This recipe is not your typical decadent New York-style cheesecake, in fact, it's the opposite - it's soft, fluffy, lightly sweetened and has crazy nutty flavors from the roasted black sesame and the toffee-like crust.
+I adapted this recipe from my mother-in-law's cherry cheesecake - which is to die for but that will be another recipe in the near future. 🙂

 I know I always say I am not much of a baker, but there's a little baking in this but you know what?
 That 10 minutes of baking is SO WORTH IT.
 I'd barely even call that baking, it's more like toasting!
 There's something about browning the crust that makes it almost taste toffee-like.
 (Like a Skor bar!)
 I seriously think the crust is the best part but I'll let you be the judge.